Street orienteering is a fun way to get fit and practise orienteering skills. It is open to both walkers and runners.

 No. Most people don’t use a compass.

 Here is an example Street Orienteering map.
-The maps are almost always printed in Black & White.
 The start is marked as a Triangle, each Control is a circle with the corresponding control number.

 Street Series Course Planning and Organising